-- When you stay home because you know your family will have more fun if you are not along to slow them down or limit where they can go.
+- When you regularly say you will just wait in the car or stay home because you know your family will have more fun if you are not along to slow them down or limit where they can go.

 - The obvious: When you fall down even while wearing the ankle-foot orthosis (brace) made to keep you from tripping.
 If you fall while using a walker, it is a Red Alert to get a chair NOW.
-It will take months to get a power chair so if you want a power chair, get started on the ordering process yesterday!
+Get a wheelchair after the FIRST fall, not after the one that finally sends you to the ER! !

 What about a Scooter?
 A scooter is a temporary solution but it gives more independence than a manual chair that you most likely can't use by yourself.
 It is nice to have if you can afford one.
 The length of time you can use a scooter limited by the need to lift your arms to reach the driving controls on the tiller, and the lack of good side support when trunk muscles weaken.
-Considering the short time it will work for you, a good used scooter, often a barely used one, is much less expensive.
+Considering the short time it will work for you, a good used scooter is much less expensive.
 A scooter salesman will gladly encourage you to buy, telling you that he will file for Medicare/insurance and the scooter will cost you little or nothing.
-That is true, but doesn't take into consideration that you will graduate to needing a power chair.
+That isn't true with Medicare.
+They have clamped down on approving scooters because they were being sold to people who didn't need them or actually needed a power wheelchair or would soon.
+The current rules say that you qualify for a scooter only if you can't perform activities of daily living like bathing, dressing, getting in or out of a bed or chair, or using the bathroom with the help of a cane, walker or manual wheelchair.
+If the reason stated for wanting a scooter is for use outside the home it will be denied as not medically necessary.
 Medicare/insurance will look twice at a claim for a power chair if you filed for a scooter in the last couple of years.
 They probably will pay for it but the claim process may be drawn out with denials and more paperwork.

 Used power chairs are fairly easy to find and even newer, barely used chairs with all the necessary features are often about a tenth the price of a new one.
 Why?
 Because Medicare/insurance pay about 80% of the cost of a power chair.
 Properly out fitted for an ALS user, power chair costs an average of $27,000 so it costs the user about $2,100.
 When the user dies the family doesn't have to get a lot for the chair to cover what was spent on it.
 Putting a high price on even a top of the line, barely used chair means it is unlikely to sell.

-The first step in buying a new chair is to find out what DME providers are covered by your Medicare/insurance policy, especially if your policy requires you to go to doctors and other providers in their network.
+- The therapist will also help you check to see what wheelchair sales company your insurance/Medicare requires you to get your chair through.
+For Medicare, this has to be a Medicare DME (Durable Medical Equipment) provider.
 There are not that many providers in most areas and you will want to have one within reasonable driving distance if possible.
 It is frustrating to have to spend hours on the road just to have an adjustment made to your chair.
 Some providers are good about sending someone to your house but others have such big areas to cover they can only do that if your chair problem or your condition makes it too hard for you to go to them.